ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/00-introduction.md

 arrived.
 For all these situations, a simple list structure is appropriate.

+This chapter describes two different representations lists-like structures, the [linked list]{.term} and the [array-based list]{.term}.
-This chapter describes representations both for lists and for two important list-like structures called the [stack]{.term} and the [queue]{.term}.
+We also show how these representations can be used to implement important list-like structures such as the [stack]{.term} and the [queue]{.term}.
 Along with presenting these fundamental data structures, the other goals of the chapter are to:

 1. Give examples that show the separation of a logical representation in the form of an ADT from a physical implementation as a data